magnetar-io/strange_matter_specification/Header/header_specification.md

 **payload_encryption**: Encryption status or type of the payload
 **payload_data**: Local path or URL/URI for the payload data

-# If the the Data is a component us the components
+# If the the Data is a component use relationship

 ## ComponentInstanceRelationship: